Backcountry Skiing and Boarding at Mount Rainier National Park, what to know before you go.

 - For extended trips, a wilderness camping permit is required year-round.

-Need to rent gear?
+Need to rent chains?

 - If you need to rent chains for your car, or snowshoes and winter apparel check-in with the team at Whittaker Mountaineering